Callidus2000/ContextCache/README.md

 ## Roadmap
 New features will be added if any of my scripts need it ;-)

 I cannot guarantee that no breaking change will occur as the development follows my internal DevOps need completely.
-Likewise I will not insert full documentation of all parameters as I don't have time for this copy&paste.
-Sorry.
-But major changes which classify as breaking changes will result in an increment of the major version.
+This should not be a problem as the module is designed for adhoc debugging needs and not for permanent use in code.
 See [Changelog](SMAX\changelog.md) for information regarding breaking changes.

 See the [open issues](https://github.com/Callidus2000/ContextCache/issues) for a list of proposed features (and known issues).